lgsvl/simulator/README.md

 If you would like to customize the simulator, build simulation content, or access specific features available in [Developer Mode](https://www.svlsimulator.com/docs/running-simulations/developer-mode), you can clone the project with Unity Editor, and build the project from source.

 Check out our instructions for getting started with building from source [here](https://www.svlsimulator.com/docs/installation-guide/build-instructions).
+**Note:** Please checkout the "release-*" branches or release tags for stable (ready features) and "master" branch for unstable (preview of work in progress).

 ## Simulator Instructions (from 2021.1 release onwards)